caoccao/react-spring-boot-ssr/README.md

 # react-spring-boot-ssr

-This project is an SSR demo of React + Spring Boot with Javet
+This project is an SSR demo of React + Spring Boot with Javet.
+The complete introduction to this project is in this blog [post](https://blog.caoccao.com/ssr-react-spring-boot-with-javet-536282ff0edb).

 ## Development